stevevillardi/LogicMonitor_Scripts/WMI Permissions/README.md

 ## 4 – Verify

-On the machines which are to be scanned by vScope, make sure that the GPO is applied.
+On the machines which are to be monitored by LogicMonitor, make sure that the GPO is applied.
 To force an update:

 - In a command prompt: type **gpupdate /force**
 - Ensure that the GPO is applied: Enter **gpresult /r**
 - Under **COMPUTER SETTINGS** in the printout, look for **WMI Access** (the GPO we created) under the **Applied Group Policy Objects**.
 If it is listed there, it means that it is applied to the machine.
-- Scan machine with vScope and enter **ISL\wmiuser** as username and enter the correct password
+- Add the machine to LogicMonitor and add the required properties **wmi.user** and **wmi.pass** for **CONTOSO\wmiuser**
 - Verify the discovery result

 # 5 – Additional Information